patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 <img src="./src/Picture/airflow-ui.jpg" width="75%">

-Understanding how every components in services work make much more easier to comprehend and debug issues that occur, such as `depends-on`, `environment`, `healthcheck`, `context`, `build`, and storing object in `&variable`.
+Understanding how every components in `docker-compose.yml` work make much more easier to comprehend and debug issues that occur, such as `depends-on`, `environment`, `healthcheck`, `context`, `build`, and storing object in `&variable`.

-***Note:*** In `docker-compose.yml` file, Identation is very important.
+***Note:*** In `yaml` file, identation is very important.

-**For this project**, we create 2 postgres containers, so we need to check carefully if airflow connected to its own backendDB or the right database.
+**For this project**, we create 3 postgres containers, so we need to check carefully if airflow connected to its own backendDB or the right database.

 <details><summary>Issue debugged: for being unable to connect to airflow backendDB</summary>
 <p>